The Master of Education (M.Ed.) in Special Education degree at Southern Methodist University is designed to meet the needs of practicing teachers.

 Program of Study

 Students must complete 36 graduate-level credit hours.
 Courses will be taught after school hours and in the summer to offer maximum flexibility.
+This degree program is designed for completion within two years.
+All program requirements for the graduate degree must be completed within six years.
 The primary instructional format will be conventional face-to-face instructor/student contact, augmented with online delivery of relevant material.
 The required courses cover foundations of special education, diverse learners, assessment for special educators, academic and behavioral interventions, and will include three supervised field experiences conducted in students’ school settings.
 The capstone course, applied research in special education, involves an action research study.
 View the Course Rotation for M.Ed. in Special Education.
 For more information on the Graduate Special Education Specialization, click here.